-Working with the RGA, Effingham states that industry leadership has to showcase its "operating complexities" to avoid the scenario of the treasury "simply turning off the FOBTs tap, and turning up the RGD tap."
+Working with the RGA, Effingham states that industry leadership has to showcase its 'operating complexities' to avoid the scenario of the treasury 'simply turning off the FOBTs tap, and turning up the RGD tap'.

-Nevertheless, Effingham makes the point that online gambling leadership will have to learn to "reframe the debate", amid changing public and political perception on corporate taxation policies.
+Nevertheless, Effingham makes the salient point that online gambling leadership will have to learn to 'reframe the debate', amid changing public and political perception on corporate taxation policies.

-"While there is a consultation, the industry needs to reframe the debate because this will not be a one-off.
-If you now look at tax more generally, you are starting to hear in the public domain, ministers openly talking about raising taxes, that's not happened in a long time," he said.
+"Whilst there is a consultation, the industry needs to reframe the debate because this will not be a one-off.
+If you now look at tax more generally, you are starting to hear in the public domain, ministers openly talking about raising taxes, that's not happened in a long time".

-Industry analyst James Myles of ETA Delta outlines the potentially dire consequences of an RGD tax hike even hitting a 20 per cent mark.
+Industry analyst James Myles of ETA Delta outlines the all-around dire consequences of an RGD tax hike even hitting a 20% mark.

-Though at 20 per cent the UK will have a lower tax rate than a number of European jurisdictions such as France, Myles worries that a "hike without rationale" would have closed the UK market to smaller independent incumbents.
+Though at 20% the UK will have a lower tax rate than a number of European jurisdictions such as France, Myles worries that a 'hike without rationale' would have closed the UK market to smaller independent incumbents.

-"There doesn't seem to be any reason for industry incumbents to spend a third more money on duty," he said.
-"This tax rise, driven off the back of FOBTs, marks the government's incompetence to have made its decision without recognising the huge amount of money it will lose".
+"There doesn't seem to be any reason for industry incumbents to spend a third more Myles - ETA Myles - ETA Delta money on duty.
+This tax rise, driven off the back of FOBTs, marks the government's incompetence to have made its decision without recognising the huge amount of money it will lose" Myles tells the CasinoBeats Summit audience.

-Myles understands that ministers warrant no rationale when taxing industries, however, he outlines that an RGD hike would represent the third online gambling tax constraint imposed by the government since 2014 - RGD and the 'free-play tax' - without a visible justification.
+Myles understands that ministers warrant no rationale when taxing industries, however, he outlines that an RGD hike would represent the third online gambling tax constraint imposed by the government since 2014 (RGD & Free Play tax), without a visible justification.